-- ▶ The term 0.4R in (1) gives unlimited growth of prey population if there are no predators. - ▶ The term -0.5F in (2) gives exponential decay in the predator population if there are no prey. - ▶ The term -0.1RF in (1) models the negative effect on prey population of 'interactions' between prey and predators (i.e., predators eat prey and prey population decreases). - ► The term 0.1RF in (2) models the positive effect on predator population of interactions between prey and predators (i.e., predators eat prey and predator population increases).
+- ► The term 0.4R in the R equation gives unlimited growth of prey population if there are no predators. - ► The term -0.5F in the F equation gives exponential decay in the predator population if there are no prey. - ► The term -0.1RF in the R equation models the negative effect on prey population of 'interactions' between prey and predators, (i.e., predators eat prey and prey population decreases). - The term 0.1RF in the F equation models the positive effect on predator population of interactions between prey and predators, (i.e., predators eat prey and predator population increases).